konnerhartman/horiseon-refactor/README.md

             * <div class="benefits"> to <aside>
             * <div class="footer"> to <footer>

     There was a broken link in the nav bar.
 The SEO link did not take the user to the SEO box.
-This required the 'id="search-engine-optimization"' to be added into the <article> of the SEO Section in the index.html.
+This required the 'id="search-engine-optimization"' to be added into the <article> tag of the SEO Section in the index.html.

     All images were missing "alt:" attributes.
 These were added to all images.

+    Footer was changed from a <h2> to a <h3>.

 CSS CHANGES